svpino/clip-container/README.md

 ### SageMaker Integration

-This container is compatible with SageMaker so you should be able to host it as a SageMaker endpoint with no modification.
+This container is compatible with SageMaker so you should be able to host it as a SageMaker endpoint with no modifications.
-The code supports for GPU and CPU instances.
+The code supports GPU and CPU instances.